evolify/use-ctx/README.md

 import {exclude} from 'ctx-react'
 // If you don`t want to connect some data to your app, you can use exclude. class Store {
-  userId: 00001
+  userId = 00001
-  userName: zz
+  userName = zz
-  addr: {
+  addr = {
     province: 'Zhejiang',
     city: 'Hangzhou'
   }
-  @exclude temp: 'the data will not be proxied, and not be mapped to your props'
+  @exclude temp = 'the data will not be proxied, and not be mapped to your props'

   login() {
     axios.post('/login', {